 If you’ve ever had to deal with advertisers or agencies directly, you probably know there’s usually a lot of last minute requests and changes.
 That can be a real nuisance.
 However, with the state of the industry right now you need to adapt and facilitate this in your model if you hope to have sustainable partnerships.

 Make sure to enable making adjustments easily when creating your setups from the starting point.
 This will save you a lot of headaches later on, when you’re requested to go through all of the placements on short notice.
-In practical terms, this means having well-organized creatives, line items,
+In practical terms, this means having well-organized creatives, line items, and ad units, keeping each component separate, appropriately named and functioning individually.
+This is indeed a lot to go through.
+Yet, it will help you meet deadlines and avoid errors, which will prove to be essential to your prosperity.

 Additionally, try to be flexible with the ad sizes you’re using where possible.
 For example, you may have a 728×90 sitting on the top of your page.
 It could easily be turned into a 970×250 if there’s a demand for it.
 Analyze your layout, configure any such sizes that could be facilitated with little effort.
 Then simply include these in your rate card.
 Regardless of whether or not you’re using them on a regular basis.
 It’s another way to increase the range of campaigns and since it comes at no cost to you it’s really a no-brainer.